 Having received his BSc. and Ph.D. from the London School of Economics and Political Science, Professor Wilson held fulltime faculty positions at the Universities of Essex and Sussex, as well as visiting professorships at the Free University-Amsterdam, University of Oslo, the New School for Social Research, and the University of Witwatersand, South Africa.
 He has held prestigious fellowships from the National Endowment for the Humanities and Institute for Advanced Study, Princeton.
 He currently teaches international criminal law and an interdisciplinary graduate level course on the anthropology, history, law and philosophy of human rights.
 He has consulted for various policy agencies including UNICEF in Sierra Leone and he served as Chair of the Connecticut State Advisory Committee of the U.S. Commission on Civil Rights from 2009-2013, during which time the Committee focused attention on high school dropout rates and racial profiling in police traffic stops.

-He is writing a book, Propaganda On Trial: The Law and Social Science of International Speech Crimes (Cambridge UP).
+His latest book is Propaganda On Trial: The Law and Social Science of International Speech Crimes (Cambridge UP).